tulliolo/lightstack/README.md

 # Full Phoenixd Stack

  Just run your own self-custodial cloud Lightning node on your VPS, from your domain name, with this stack.
-You immediately get a LNBits instance on your own node and the phoenixd endpoint available on a SSL connection
+You immediately get a LNBits instance on your own node and the phoenixd endpoint available on a SSL connection.

+ A multistack feature has been added and makes possible to add multiple stacks to the same VPS, served simultaneously.

 ## Installation